 The Society operated the museum without an endowment and for many years the museum was staffed entirely by volunteers.
 Expenses were met through admission fees and donations.
 Many small museums operated successfully with this arrangement.
 Now, sixty years later, cultural institutions like ours face a different environment.
 It is no longer possible to operate without professional staff and an endowment to support the operations of the institution.

-It is time for Bowne House to establish an endowment fund.
 We have met the challenge to raise funds for our restoration of the museum; we are now prepared to meet the challenge of raising an endowment.
 We anticipate that this fund will grow over time so that we can provide Bowne House with a secure source of income in order that future generations can continue to enjoy and cherish our museum